Anthony Chalençon

-Anthony Chalençon (born 13 August 1990) is a French male visually impaired cross-country skier and biathlete who also formerly competed as an alpine skier.
+Anthony Chalençon (born 13 August 1990) is a French male visually impaired Para cross-country skier and biathlete who also formerly competed as a Para alpine skier.
 He switched from alpine skiing to take up Paralympic Nordic skiing after a disastrous start to his Paralympic career as an alpine skier in 2010.
 Anthony Chalençon clinched his first Paralympic medals after clinching a bronze medal in the 15km visually impaired biathlon event and gold in the Open Relay during the 2018 Winter Paralympics.

 Career

 Anthony Chalençon took up Para Nordic skiing in late 2011.
 With Benjamin Daviet and Thomas Clarion he won two world titles in the relay in 2015 and 2017.

 He competed for France at the 2018 Winter Paralympics.
 He claimed his first Paralympic medal at the Pyeongchang Winter Paralympic Games, which was a bronze in the biathlon event.

 He claimed his first Paralympic gold medal during the 2018 Winter Paralympics after winning the men's 4 x 2.5 km relay open team event for France along with other members including Benjamin Daviet and Thomas Clarion.